-The following he words and acronyms defined in this Policy shall have the meanings set forth in the Codeascribed to them wherever they appear in this Policy, regardless of whether they are capitalized, unless:

-- (a)-Tthe context in which they are used clearly requires a different meaning; or - (b) Aa different definition is prescribed for a particular section of this Policy.
+The following words shall have the meaning ascribed to them wherever they appear in this Policy, regardless of whether they are capitalized, unless (a) the context in which they are used clearly requires a different meaning, or (b) a different definition is prescribed for a particular section of this Policy.
 Words capitalized but not defined in this Policy shall have the meaning ascribed to such term in the Business and Procurement Code.

-Words not defined All other words shall be given their common and ordinary meaning unless the context in which they are used requires otherwise.
+All other words shall be given their common and ordinary meaning unless the context in which they are used requires otherwise.
 When the context requires, the gender of all words includes the masculine, feminine, and neuter, the number of all words includes the singular and plural, and, when appropriate, the form of a word includes the past tense, present participle, or gerund.